opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/api-documentation.md

 #### Sending attachment through programmatic email API

-PostmanSG API allows the sending of attachment.
+Postman API allows the sending of attachment.
 Here are a few things to note:

 * Attachment should not exceed 2MB in size
 * You can only attach a maximum of 5 attachments per email